 Northbrook is a medium-sized village located in the state of Illinois.
-With a population of 32,958 people and seven constituent neighborhoods, Northbrook is the 55th largest community in Illinois.
+With a population of 35,222 people and eight constituent neighborhoods, Northbrook is the 53rd largest community in Illinois.

 Northbrook home prices are not only among the most expensive in Illinois, but Northbrook real estate also consistently ranks among the most expensive in America.

 Northbrook is a decidedly white-collar village, with fully 92.77% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Northbrook is a village of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Northbrook who work in management occupations (15.21%), sales jobs (14.26%), and business and financial occupations (13.89%).

 Also of interest is that Northbrook has more people living here who work in computers and math than 95% of the places in the US.

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 15.11% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.